Background

 • Allergies: Some dogs may be allergic to citrus fruits.
 While not common, food allergies in dogs can manifest as itching, swelling, or gastrointestinal discomfort.

 Dogs with these conditions should steer clear of oranges.
 Keep an eye on your pup, and when in doubt, talk to your veterinarian.
-For more information about identifying risky foods for sensitive dogs, check out this PetMD guide on foods for dogs.

 Signs of a Negative Reaction